MLB Investigating Justin Turner Celebration on Field After Positive COVID Test - Cerritos Community News

-Turner on the field after he tested positive for CIVID.
+Turner on the field after he tested positive for COVID.

 (KTLA) MLB officials announced an investigation Wednesday after Dodgers third baseman Justin Turner went into the field to celebrate the team’s World Series win despite testing positive for the coronavirus.